-The KAPA HyperPrep End Repair & A-Tailing Buffer may contain white precipitates when thawed.
+The KAPA HyperPrep/Plus End Repair & A-Tailing Buffer may contain white precipitates when thawed.
 Ensure the buffer is thoroughly vortexed until the precipitate has been resuspended.
 Heat at +37°C for 5 - 10 min, if indicated.

-The KAPA HyperPlus End Repair & A-Tailing Enzyme Mix, provided with KAPA HyperPlus Kits, is NOT COMPATIBLE with fragmented (e.g., Covaris-sheared) input DNA and usage thereof will result in library preparation failure.
+The KAPA HyperPlus End Repair & A-Tailing Enzyme Mix is NOT COMPATIBLE with mechanically fragmented (e.g., Covaris-sheared) input DNA used in KAPA HyperPrep workflows and usage thereof will result in library preparation failure.